 - Ticket style and pricing: reserved bar seating with a food-and-beverage credit—individual tickets start at $288.84 (plus fees) and include a $225 F&B credit for menu items, drink specials, or bottle service.

-Watch with a party crowd at an iconic Vegas hotel, with reserved group viewing options for small or large gatherings.
+Watch with a party crowd at PT’s Wings & Sports and View Lounge, with reserved group viewing options for small or large gatherings.

 Beer Park at Paris Las Vegas